dderyldowney/cmladsb/docs/README.md

 The `docker-compose.yaml` file simplifies the build and run process.

-* To build the image for first time use:
+* To build the image for the first time, use:

     ```bash
     docker-compose build